earkevin11/Just-In-Time-Access/README.md

 - The NSG may have a rule that allows traffic on port 3389 (RDP).
 - The JIT will work with NSG.
 JIT will add a rule to the NSG and allow access only when required.

+# Important: An Network Security Group needs to be attached to the Virtual Subnet or Virtual Machine to have Just-In-Time access enabled.

 # Within Defender - JIT VM access
 - Admins can control the duration for which a user can connect to an Azure VM